Summary

 Here are some possible scenarios that could make umbrella coverage a good idea:

-- Swimming pools or hot tubs: If you have a water feature, you probably already pay higher insurance premiums because accidental drownings are a risk.
+If you have a water feature, you probably already pay higher insurance premiums because accidental drownings are a risk.
 Umbrella insurance adds an extra layer of protection.

-- Pets: Pets can be a great addition to your family, but they pose certain added risks.
 While dogs might be the most common pets to present an injury risk, they aren’t the only ones.
 Reptiles can pass salmonella infections to humans, causing significant illness or even hospitalization and death.
 Horses can kick or buck riders, resulting in serious injuries.
 Cat scratches or bites can lead to infections.
 Exotic pets can pose significant risks, due to unpredictability.
-Read more about how certain dog breeds can affect your insurance here.

 You might also want to think about the risks your non-work activities may pose.
 Volunteer positions — or even simply being outspoken in the community — can expose you to risks you might not have ever even considered.